qkzk/fm/development.md

 - [x] allow shell expansion (~ -> /home/user) in goto mode
 - [x] FIX: mode CHMOD reset the file index
 - [ ] display a message when trash is empty in trash explore mode (alt-o)
+- [ ] better display of selected tab.
+Use a whole block line below or above ?

 ## TODO